michaelborchardt/michaelborchardt/README.md

 I have experience writing client and server-side code for business-grade web applications.
 Furthermore, I also have experience with web application security testing.

-I have a fundamental understanding of how to construct secure network infrastructure.

-Currently, I am working on being better at writing code in assembly, information security best practices, web application security, and web application development.
+Currently, I am working on being better at writing code in assembly.